Rule of Law

 On the playground in fourth grade is where it all starts.

-A rule is laid down concerning kickball, what the boundary of a foul ball is.
+A rule is laid down concerning kickball, defining the boundary of a foul ball.

 Most of the kids understand.